redux-saga/redux-saga/docs/api/README.md

 Below the signature for each method

-- `effectTriggered(options)` : where options is an object with the following fields
+- `sagaMonitor.rootSagaStarted(options)` : where options is an object with the following fields

+  - `effectId` : Number - Unique ID assigned to this root saga execution

+  - `saga` : Function - The generator function that starts to run

+  - `args` : Array - The arguments passed to the generator function

+- `effectTriggered(options)`

   - `effectId` : Number - Unique ID assigned to the yielded effect